 Beyond some of the big names in their respective industries, Skillshare also allows individuals to create, upload, and sell their own courses.

-These Skillshare classes, while often still really good, usually aren’t taught by big names that you’ll recognize, but that doesn’t mean these teachers don’t have valuable information to offer.
+These Skillshare classes, while often still really good, usually aren’t taught by big names that you’ll recognize, but that doesn’t mean these expert teachers don’t have valuable information to offer.

 What Can You Learn on Skillshare?